Dog Life Expectancy Calculator

 - Pre-Adoption Planning: Prospective owners use the calculator to understand lifespan commitments before choosing a breed.
 Knowing a Bulldog's 8-10 year lifespan versus a Dachshund's 12-16 years helps match breeds to life circumstances.

 - Senior Dog Care Optimization: Owners of aging dogs (7+ years for large breeds, 10+ for small breeds) calculate remaining years to plan senior-specific care: joint supplements, prescription diets, mobility aids, and increased veterinary monitoring.
+For ongoing assessment, use our Quality of Life Calculator to track your senior dog's wellbeing.

 - Health Crisis Decision-Making: When dogs develop serious conditions like cancer or heart disease, the calculator helps owners evaluate treatment options.
 If a 12-year-old Labrador has an estimated 1-2 years remaining, aggressive chemotherapy may offer different value than for a 5-year-old.